Methods and data standards

 Observer role and effort-weighted confidence scoring (where applicable)

-Optional expert review workflows for curated datasets
+Optional human-in-the-loop peer-to-peer or expert review data checks and workflows for curated datasets

 Interoperability & Standards Alignment